-Web galleries may be exported for backup purposes or be copied to other StudioLine workstations.
 This process is similar to the one documented in the section "Export as StudioLine File."
-From the Menu Bar item choose "File" $\rightarrow$ "Export" $\rightarrow$ "StudioLine File."
+From the Menu Bar item choose "File" \rightarrow "Export" \rightarrow "StudioLine File."

 In the Panel "Choose Objects to Export" click on "Pages."
-To export all web galleries click "OK" without selecting a specific gallery.
-To export individual galleries select one or multiple web galleries in the right pane.
-Remember that you can select multiple non-consecutive galleries by holding down the "Ctrl" key while clicking.
+To export all web pages click "OK" without selecting a specific page.
+To export individual pages select one or multiple web pages in the right pane.
+Remember that you can select multiple non-consecutive pages by holding down the "Ctrl" key while clicking.